 Britton Riley, cello (Artistic Director)

 Canadian-American cellist Britton Riley enjoys a diverse musical career as a performer, teacher, artistic director, and recording engineer.
 Prior to joining the National Symphony Orchestra at the Kennedy Center, he held positions as Assistant Principal Cellist of the Calgary Philharmonic Orchestra and a member of the Toronto Symphony Orchestra.
 Britton has recorded for film and radio for Sony Pictures, CBC Radio 2, Classical KUSC, and the Detroit Symphony Orchestra’s Live from Orchestra Hall series and has performed throughout the world in venues including Carnegie Hall, Boston Symphony Hall, Chicago’s Orchestra Hall, Walt Disney Concert Hall, Barcelona’s Palau de la Musica Catalana, Smetana Hall in Prague, Wiener Konzertaus, Liszt Haus Weimar, and Temppeliaukio Church in Helsinki among others.
-In recent years, he has performed alongside Colin Carr, Levon Chilingarian, Steven Dann, Ernst Kovacic, and Raphael Wallfisch and under many of the world's most renowned conductors.
+In recent years, he has performed alongside Colin Carr, Levon Chilingarian, Steven Dann, Ernst Kovacic, and Raphael Wallfisch and under many of the world's renowned conductors.

 Britton has received recognition throughout North America in the National Foundation for the Advancement in the Arts Awards (now YoungArts) and Boston Symphony Orchestra’s Concerto Competition as well as the Sphinx and Hellam Competitions.
 He has performed at music festivals throughout North America and Europe including the Banff Summer Music Festival, New York String Orchestra Seminar, Music by the Sea, Le Domaine Forget Chamber Music Festival, Weimarer Meisterkurse, St. Lawrence String Quartet Seminar, Sunflower Music Festival, and the Colorado Music Festival as Guest Principal Cellist, and regularly appears on chamber music series throughout Canada and the United States.